-(2) MU -- Mixed-Use
+(2) MU -- Mixed-UseCC - Center Commercial

 This zone is centrally located along the Route 9W transportation corridor.
-The intent of the Mixed-Use district is to accommodate small-scale commercial uses in a neighborhood setting, in areas where the smaller parcel size and landscape character are suited to this type of development.
+The intent of the Center Commercial District is to acknowledge its central location along the Town's major commercial and transportation corridor, and to provide for a mix of current and future business and commercial uses that would be of appropriate scale to conform to the smaller parcel sizes and landscape character.
+Where possible, future development should attempt to create a safe and inviting local business area that can accommodate pedestrians, and encourage the design of buildings that provide visual interest and fit the character of the landscape and the community.
+This zone is centrally located along the Route 9W transportation corridor.
+The intent of the Mixed-UseCenter Commercial district is to accommodate small-scale commercial uses in a neighborhood setting, in areas where the smaller parcel size and landscape character are suited to this type of development.
 Development should be pedestrian-oriented with a strong emphasis on creating a safe and inviting streetscape.
 Buildings should be designed to provide visual interest and fit the character of the landscape and the community.